-Our Anti-bullying Ambassadors meet fortnightly with Miss Taylor and Miss Yates (our Anti-Bullying Lead teachers).
-They have an active role in spreading the word about bullying to the whole of the school by taking part in assemblies, creating their own child friendly anti-bullying policy and meeting with the governing body.
+Our Anti-bullying Ambassadors work regularly with Mrs Coysh, our school PSHE and Anti-Bullying Lead teacher.
+They have an active role in spreading the word about bullying to the whole school by taking part in assemblies, supporting their peers to follow the anti-bullying policy and during conflict resolution and meeting with the governing body where appropriate.

 Anti-Bullying Week takes place in the Autumn term each year.
 It shines a spotlight on bullying and encourages all children, teachers and parents to take action against bullying.
 The messages learnt are then reinforced through regular classroom practice, PSHE lessons and assemblies throughout the year.

 We want to:

 - empower children and young people to celebrate what makes them, and others, unique;

 - help children and young people understand how important it is that every child feels valued and included in school, able to be themselves, without fear of bullying;

 - encourage parents and carers to work with their school and talk to their children about bullying, difference and equality;

 - enable teachers and other children’s workforce professionals to celebrate what makes us ‘all different, all equal’ and celebrate difference and equality.

 - encouraging them to take individual and collective action to prevent bullying, creating safe environments where children can be themselves.

 What is Bullying?